sunlifeng/wx/README.md

 The default web2py application that loads will be the "welcome" application.
 You can change this by modifying the routes as you usually would with web2py.

-For the admin app to work you must put your password hash in parameters_80.py in wsgi/web2py/.
+For the admin app to work you must use this password: web2py

-~~**Update:** Currently if you use the IDE in the cloud it doesn't save it to the remote git repo.
-Every time the in-cloud app is started its copied to a separate runtime directory.
-Definitely backup your changes.
-I'm thinking of how to handle this for people who want to use the in-cloud IDE.
-Keep in mind you can also use the openshift deployer in master from a seperate local vanilla instance.~~

-**Update:** Using the IDE should now save changes in the gear instance data dir.
-The caveat here is that when you do a git pull, it will not pull your changes back locally.
-Continued investigation is needed here.
+    Remember to change your password later to avoid trouble.

 Database Setup
 -----------------------------